-![]() It's Sagittarius season!
-It's supposed to be an easygoing and adventurous time, and there is some positive astrology this week.
+![]() Sagittarius season is here!
+It is supposed to be an easygoing and adventurous time, and there is some positive astrology this week.
 Take advantage of it while it lasts!
 The outlook is optimistic.
 Mercury is no longer retrograde.
 The Sun went into Sadge last Friday.
 Venus and Jupiter (the lesser & greater fortunes) met yesterday in the enthusiastic sign of Sagittarius.
 Tomorrow, the Moon joins the Sun, also in Sagittarius (Tuesday 7:06am PST).
-This energy is outgoing, expansive and lucky.
-There's a sense of adventure and desire to move forward.
-Make a wish, take a leap of faith, think big, and dream big!
-This is one heck of a lucky moon to begin something under.
-For more information on how it affects you, look at your natal chart and the House this is transitting.
-Jupiter goes into Capricorn on December 2nd, so the energy of expansion gets restricted in Saturn-ruled Capricorn.
-Make this week the week you take a risk, because luck is on your side!

 0 Comments

 **Update: SOLD OUT.** I am thrilled to be hosting the Nosotras Tarot!
-I have never hosted someone else's deck on DivineMuses.net, but I felt compelled to invite Elisa Riemer and Paula Mariá's gorgeous indie deck, Nosotras Tarot, to be a tarot guest here.
+I have never hosted another deck on DivineMuses.net.
+I felt compelled to invite Elisa Riemer and Paula Mariá's gorgeous deck, Nosotras Tarot, to be a deck guest here.
 One reason is because I am really struck by the collage artwork and overall energy of the deck.
 There are so many interesting and magical details throughout.
 Plus, I love that the titles are in Portuguese!
 (I'm Luso-American.)
 And, it felt like a good fit to support a fellow collage artist and tarotist from abroad.
-This is a Brazilian feminine/feminist tarot deck with antique photo collages featuring a diversity of ladies of varying ages and sizes.
-Hence, the name Nosotras, meaning "we" or "us" women.

 |